M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Licensing/index.md

 ## Creating a Licensed Vault Application Framework Application

 ### Creating an Application from the Template

+Create an application using the [Visual Studio template]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Visual-Studio-Template) (compatible with Visual Studio 2015 and upwards), ensuring that you choose version 2.0 of the template.

 ### Implementing License Loading and Validation